andrzejmusiol/gdzie-otwarte/README.md

 ## Background

-During SARS-Covid-19 pandemic, hundreds of small and micro companies was forced to close up by unlawfully government actions.
+During SARS-Covid-19 pandemic, hundreds of small and micro companies in Poland was forced to close up.
+In this case, lots of databases with local companies are out of date, or nobody knows that some locals are open.
+It's time to check markets and places again, and help them to show up they're open!

 ## Purpose of the project

-Main goal of this app is to develop tool for small/micro companies and entrepreneurs, which want to normally work, and keep the right to work guaranteed by the constitution.
+Main goal of this app is to develop tool for small/micro companies and entrepreneurs, which want to normally work, to show their clients they are open, and encourage them to visit.

 ## How you can use this app

+### If you are entrepreneur:
-If you're determinated just jump on [Gdzie-otwarte.pl](https://gdzie-otwarte.pl) and add your `bar`, `restaurant`, `fitness club`, `beauty salon`, `hotel` or other object on the map, and say to your customers that you're open, you comply with the sanitary requirements related to SARS-Covid-19.
+Just jump on [Gdzie-otwarte.pl](https://gdzie-otwarte.pl) and add your `bar`, `restaurant`, `fitness club`,`beauty salon`, `hotel` or other object on the map, and say to your customers that you're open, you comply with the sanitary requirements related to SARS-Covid-19.

+### If you want to visit place:
+Jump on [Gdzie-otwarte.pl](https://gdzie-otwarte.pl) and search for places in your neighborhood.

 ## Let us not be intimidated!